hashkat/hashkat/docs/tutorial12.md

 ### Agent - Follow Rate

-Defined in the *agents* section of **INFILE.yaml**, an agent's follow rate dictates the amount of follows an agent of that particular agent type does per simulated minute.
-The function of this rate can be either constant or linear.
-For a constant follow rate, the function must be set to *constant* and it must have a value of 0 or greater assigned to it.
+Defined in the *agents* section of *INFILE.yaml*, the *follow* rate dictates the amount of follows an agent of that particular agent type does per simulated minute.
+The function of this rate can be either *constant* or *linear*.
+For a constant *follow* rate, the *function* must be set to *constant* and it must have a *value* of 0 or greater assigned to it.

 ```python
 agents: